 Making-Of video from the shooting with Eva Umlauf produced by Mareike Krüger (Ludwig-Maximilian University, Munich)

 In autumn 2019, the first volumetric video production in the area of cultural heritage was performed.
 Together with UFA, we captured the survivor of the holocaust Ernst Grube and a young student, while they are talking about his experience in Nazi Germany and his imprisonment in the concentration camp Theresienstadt.
 Five episodes of his life, each lasting about 8-10 min. have been recorded.
 Since March 2022, the complete VR experience "Ernst Grube - the Legacy" is finalised.
-From June 28, 2022 until October 31, 2022, the VR experience can be watched in the Sachsenhausen Memorial and Museum in Oranienburg near Berlin.

 In autumn 2019, a test production was performed at the new studio of Volucap GmbH.
 The actrice Hanna Juergens performed during this test a short act entitled "In the eyes of a stranger".
 First results are presented at Virtual IBC 2020.